-As of December 2019, our aggregate credit exposure increased as compared with December 2018, primarily reflecting an increase in loans and lending commitments and securities financing transactions.
-The percentage of our credit exposures arising from non-investment-grade counterparties (based on our internally determined public rating agency equivalents) increased as compared with December 2018, primarily reflecting an increase in non-investment-grade loans and lending commitments.
-Our credit exposure to counterparties that defaulted during 2019 was higher as compared with our credit exposure to counterparties that defaulted during the same prior year period, and substantially all of such exposure was related to loans and lending commitments.
-Our credit exposure to counterparties that defaulted during 2019 remained low, representing less than 0.5% of our total credit exposure.
+As of December 2020, our aggregate credit exposure increased as compared with December 2019, primarily reflecting increases in cash deposits with central banks and OTC derivatives.
+The percentage of our credit exposures arising from non-investment-grade counterparties (based on our internally determined public rating agency equivalents) increased as compared with December 2019, primarily reflecting an increase in non-investment-grade credit exposure related to OTC derivatives and loans and lending commitments.
+Our credit exposure counterparties that defaulted during 2020 was higher as compared with our credit exposure to counterparties that defaulted during 2019, and such exposure was primarily related to loans and lending commitments.
+Our credit exposure to counterparties that defaulted during 2020 remained low, representing approximately 1% of our total credit exposure.
 Estimated losses associated with these defaults have been recognized in earnings.
 Our credit exposures are described further below.